 Sensors can fail over time and this requirement is in place so sensors can be replaced.
 Without a sensor you cannot read the floor temperature.

 Conduits also require a smooth right angle radius for easy insertion and replacement of sensor.
-Conduit Installation diagram
+See Conduit Installation Diagram.

 In most electric and hydronic systems you require 2 x 20mm vertical conduits.
 Problems can occur where there is debris or plaster blocking the conduit.
 Keep your conduits clean by taping the ends to prevent anything entering the conduit.